 After getting enough practice, coaches return for the final day of the course, ready to provide a sample coaching session with peers on the course.
 We’re not expecting perfection, as this is all about learning.
 We’re looking for coaches to apply what they have learned from the other modules.

-We encourage people of all abilities to become a coach.
-If you have a disability or difficulty, we can make specific arrangements during the tuition and/or assessment to ensure you are not unfairly disadvantaged.
-Please read the reasonable adjustment policy provided below for full details, and to make an application for reasonable adjustment.
+Archery is an inclusive, welcoming and accessible sport so we encourage people of all abilities to become a coach.
+If you have a disability or additional learning needs, we can make specific arrangements during the tuition and/or assessment to ensure you are not unfairly disadvantaged.
+Please read the Reasonable Adjustment policy, in the Resources section of this page, for full details, and to make an application for reasonable adjustment.

-As a guide, to complete all the modules in the course usually costs from £250 to £275.
-This does not cover your travel to and from the venue, or any accommodation or meals.
+Please note course fees do not include travel to and from the venue, or any accommodation or meals.